electronicsleep/SystemCapture/README.md

 Ever want to capture system info during a spike?
 This is for you.

-Can set automatically to the number of CPU cores on the system.
+Threshold automatically set to the number of CPU cores on the system.

 **Checks:** w, top, vmstat, netstat -ta, ps -ef, df